GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/ubuntu-18-04-vm-QEMU-nix-cloud-images-disk.qcow2-qcow2/README.md

 # Usage

+Note that it is adapted from [what Zimbatm did](https://github.com/zimbatm/nix-experiments/tree/d5c6a2506d5f1a9b60b5c47e5829ff36007aa864/ubuntu-vm) thanks, really, it was an amazing improvement, it is as if I had reached the [Iron Age](https://en.wikipedia.org/wiki/Iron_Age) just now!
+Thank you!!

 For now all that we have a is a Ubuntu VM to test the installer manually.
 Automated tests come next.